Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis: Regularized limit of Stokes matrices in the De Concini-Procesi space

-The infinite point $u_{\rm cat}$ is actually a special point in the De Concini-Procesi space $\widehat{\h_{\rm reg}}(\mathbb{R})$.
-In this section, we generalize the result in Section \ref{exStokesviaiso} from $u_{\rm cat}$ to general points on $\widehat{\h_{\rm reg}}(\mathbb{R})$.
-First, in Section \ref{subsect-dCP}, we recall the definition of the space $\widehat{\h_{\rm reg}}(\mathbb{R})$.
-In Section \ref{DMspace}, we recall the Deligne-Mumford space of stable rational curves with marked points, its stratification and coordinate charts.
-Then in Sections \ref{connboundary} and \ref{Stokesboundary}, we introduce respectively the connection and Stokes matrices at the boundary in $\widehat{\h_{\rm reg}}(\mathbb{R})$, which depend on some discrete choices.
-In Section \ref{connembedd}, we how that how the connection and Stokes matrices explicitly depend on the discrete choices.
-In Section \ref{Limitiso}, we generalize the results in Section \ref{exStokesviaiso} from the caterpillar point $u_{\rm cat}$ to an arbitrary boundary point, and prove Theorem \ref{mainthm2}.
+The infinite point $u_{\rm cat}$ is actually a special boundary point in the De Concini-Procesi space $\widetilde{\frak t_{\rm reg}}(\mathbb{R})$.
+In this section, we generalize the result in Section \ref{exStokesviaiso} from the special boundary point $u_{\rm cat}$ to arbitrary boundary points on $\widetilde{\frak t_{\rm reg}}(\mathbb{R})$.
+First, in Section \ref{subsect-dCP}, we recall the definition of the space $\widetilde{\frak t_{\rm reg}}(\mathbb{R})$.
+In Sections \ref{coorchart} and \ref{paraboundary}, we recall its stratification and coordinate charts, and introduce a parameterization of a boundary point by planar rooted coloring tree.
+Then in Section \ref{arybv}, we introduce the boundary value of solutions of the isomonodromy equation at an arbitrary boundary point of $\widetilde{\frak t_{\rm reg}}(\mathbb{R})$.
+Later in Section \ref{connboundary}, we introduce the (regularized limits of) connection and Stokes matrices at the boundary point, which depend on some discrete choices.
+In Section \ref{connembedd}, we show that how the connection and Stokes matrices explicitly depend on the discrete choices, and introduce the wall-crossing formula.
+After these preparations, in Section \ref{Limitiso}, we generalize the results in Section \ref{exStokesviaiso} from the caterpillar point $u_{\rm cat}$ to an arbitrary boundary point.